WHAT'S IN A NAME

 1But king Solomon loved many strange women, together with the daughter of Pharaoh, women of the Moabites, Ammonites, Edomites, Zidonians, and Hittites; 2Of the nations concerning which the LORD said unto the children of Israel, Ye shall not go in to them, neither shall they come in unto you: for surely they will turn away your heart after their gods: Solomon clave unto these in love.
 3And he had seven hundred wives, princesses, and three hundred concubines: and his wives turned away his heart.
 4For it came to pass, when Solomon was old, that his wives turned away his heart after other gods: and his heart was not perfect with the LORD his God, as was the heart of David his father (1Kings 11:)

 Solomon.
 We can see from this one passage that Solomon was not only the wisest man on earth, but at the same time the stupidest man on earth.
 We think of a wise man as someone who follows his own advise.
 I've found this to rarely be the case.
 And the wiser the person is their own eyes, the less likely they are to follow their own wisdom.
 If wisdom isn't followed, it doesn't mature.
 Because of this we have to be careful not to follow other people's advise (listen to, and contemplate, but don't follow).
 It's certainly inadvisable to follow such a person's example.
 Solomon learned a great deal during his 40 years as king of Israel, and most of it was about women, and how vain riches and wisdom is.
-For myself, I pay little regard to anything Solomon said before he wrote Ecclesiastes, the book that said he knows nothing at all, and to disregard all he said before (my paraphrase of his intent).
+For myself, I pay little regard to anything Solomon said before he wrote Ecclesiastes, the book that said he knows nothing at all, and where he said to disregard all he said before (my paraphrase of his intent).

 It would be useless to look into the lives of the wives of Solomon for examples of barren mothers.
 But I will check out the meaning of his name in the Hebrew:

 To begin with we find that Solomon was born after a favored son of David died in infancy because of a sin David had committed.
 We also see that Solomon was not only highly blessed with riches and wisdom from the Lord, but that he was loved by the Lord even from his birth (or before).
-When Samuel heard of this birth, he gave Solomon another name, one that apparently didn't stick.
+When Nathan the prophet heard of this birth, he gave Solomon another name, one that apparently didn't stick.
 He called him Jedidiah, which means "Beloved of God (Jah)".
 This was the only time this name was ever used in the Bible.

 Solomon means "Peaceful."
 This is interesting for several reasons.
 Although we associate Solomon with the name Samuel gave him, a name he hardly lived up to or showed himself qualified for such a name, the patience God showed to Solomon throughout his failings certainly indicate that God viewed him differently than someone like Saul, who was rejected after his first error, one not nearly as great as those Solomon committed.